GilbertWalker-DE/Spotify-Analytics-Project-/README.md

 This project demonstrates an **end-to-end data pipeline** on AWS that extracts, transforms, and visualizes **Spotify data** for analytics and reporting.

+It follows the steps from [Darshil Parmar’s AWS Data Engineering Walkthrough](https://www.youtube.com/watch?v=yIc5a7C8aHs), recreated independently to reinforce key data engineering concepts.

+During implementation, I encountered and resolved a **permissions issue between Athena and QuickSight**, ensuring secure and successful data access for dashboard creation.

-It leverages AWS-native services to build a **serverless and scalable** data workflow — from raw data ingestion to business insights visualization.
+The final solution leverages AWS-native services to build a **serverless and scalable** data workflow — from raw data ingestion to business insights visualization.

 ---